 Rail Skills Academy

-The Rail Skills Academy was created by QTS and East Ayrshire Council to engage enthusiastic young people, aged 18 to 24 years, to join Scotland’s first Rail Skills Academy.
-The Academy, which is being delivered by QTS Training and funded through the Council's Young Person Guarantee programme, will help to combat the skills shortage and lack of diversity in the rail industry.
+The Academy is delivered by QTS Training and funded through the East Ayrshire Council Young Person Guarantee programme, together with local authority employability funding, and has been developed to help to combat the skills shortage and lack of diversity in the rail industry.
 With over 48% of railway workers aged 50 or over and women making up just 16% of the current workforce, action is being taken to create a knowledgeable, diverse and qualified workforce for the future.

 What you need to know